dnbln/cargo-difftests/README.md

 by the test, as in, during the execution, at least one line of code in the given file was executed.
 If any of those files was modified, then it flags the test as dirty and outputs said verdict.
-If none of the files were modified, then re-running the test will not change the results, so the verdict will be that the test is clean.
+If none of the files were modified, then re-running the test will likely not change the results, so the verdict will be that the test is clean.

 So you now can run the tests, maybe change a few files, and run a command